xaviermichel/scale-to-zero-controller/README.md

 #### With kube downscaler

-To come
+[Kube downscaler](https://codeberg.org/hjacobs/kube-downscaler) is a good way do periodically downscale your workloads.
+This controller will prevent kube downscaler to re-up.

+In others words, the dowscale part is handled by Kube downscaler and the upscale part by this controller.

 #### Base on activity logs

 If the workload is annotated with `scaling.neo9.io/scale-down-after-log-activity-delay-in-minutes`, the specified interval will be used to downscale the workload is the log is empty for the given window.

 Note that you can exclude some pattern from log (healthcheck for example) with `scaling.neo9.io/scale-down-exclude-log-activity`.

 #### Behaviour